MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 -  Set the recovery model of tempdb to SIMPLE.
 This model automatically reclaims log space to keep space requirements small.
 -  Preallocate space for all tempdb files by setting the file size to a value large enough to accommodate the typical workload in the environment.
 It prevents tempdb from expanding too frequently, which can affect performance.
 The tempdb database can be set to autogrow, but this should be used to increase disk space for unplanned exceptions.
 -  Create as many files as needed to maximize disk bandwidth.
 Using multiple files reduces tempdb storage contention and yields improved scalability.
 However, don't create too many files as it can reduce performance and increase management overhead.
 As a general guideline, create one data file for each logical processor on the server (accounting for any affinity mask settings) and then adjust the number of files up or down as necessary.
 As a general rule, if the number of logical processors is less than or equal to 8, use the same number of data files as logical processors.
 If the number of logical processors is greater than 8, use eight data files and then if contention continues, increase the number of data files by multiples of 4 (up to the number of logical processors) until the contention is reduced to acceptable levels or make changes to the workload/code.
-If the contention is not reduced, you may have to increase the number of data files more.
+If the contention isn't reduced, you may have to increase the number of data files more.
 -  Make each data file the same size, allowing for optimal proportional-fill performance.
 The equal sizing of data files is critical because the proportional fill algorithm is based on the size of the files.
 If data files are created with unequal sizes, the proportional fill algorithm tries to use the largest file more for GAM allocations instead of spreading the allocations between all the files, thereby defeating the purpose of creating multiple data files.
 -  Put the tempdb database on a fast I/O subsystem using solid-state drives for the most optimal performance.
 Use disk striping if there are many directly attached disks.
 -  Put the tempdb database on disks that differ from those that are used by user databases.